The 2026 Page Awards

 Group-therapy prison inmates are given an opportunity to be a jury and decide whether a vengeful reporter's expose' of a judge, who is to be elevated to the supreme court, should be published.
 As the inmates clash over therapy, power politics creeps in and soon they realize what they intuitively know: some people are beyond the law.

-Judge Spencer Rank stands in the well of his courtroom on a late Friday afternoon surrounded by well-wishers.
+Judge Spencer Rank stands in the well of his courtroom on a late afternoon surrounded by well-wishers.
 They stare at the beautiful cake and celebrate his destiny: elevation to the supreme court Monday morning.
 As he jokes with those in the courtroom, Whelan Browne, a vengeful reporter, rises from a rear seat.
-They lock eyes, then the courtroom deputy confronts Browne.
-The judge watches as Browne poses a question that startles him.
-As he contemplates his response, Cole Steele, a compromised and enigmatic criminal defense lawyer barred from the courtroom, enters.
-Judge Rank holds Steele in contempt and remands him to custody while Browne tells the deputy an expose' that focuses on the judge will be published tomorrow unless the judge talks now.
+They lock eyes; the courtroom deputy confronts Browne and the judge listens as Browne poses a question that startles him.
+Cole Steele, a compromised and enigmatic criminal defense lawyer barred from the courtroom, enters.
+Judge Rank holds Steele in contempt and puts him in custody as Browne says an expose' that focuses on the judge will be published tomorrow unless the judge answers questions now.

-The judge orders the well-wishers to leave the courtroom and Steele is escorted to the judge's chambers.
-Browne stated the publication could only be stopped within the next few hours.
-As Judge Rank and Steele glare at each other, the lawyer insists he can help the judge but only if he's out of custody and the contempt citation is revoked.
+The well-wishers are ordered to leave the courtroom and the deputy escorts Steele to the judge's chambers as Browne claims the publication can only be stopped within the next few hours.
+As Judge Rank and Steele stare at each other, the lawyer insists he can help but only if he's out of custody and the contempt citation is revoked.

 Judge Rank despises Steele, but grudgingly respects his courtroom skills.
-Steele persuades the judge to use his courtroom and have group-therapy prison inmates appear by phone.
-They act as jurors to determine whether the judge should be in Browne's expose' of the justice system.
-The judge is suspicious that Steele appeared in the courtroom, but he's unable to reach his lawyer.
+Steele persuades the judge that due to his experience in representing prison inmates, and his relationship with the prison group leader, use his courtroom and have group-therapy prison inmates motivated for a second chance appear by phone as a jury.
+They'll determine whether the judge should be in Browne's expose' of the justice system.
+The judge is suspicious of Steele, but is unable to reach his lawyer.
 Browne is brought to chambers.
-Judge Rank and Browne antagonize each other, but Browne reluctantly allows group-therapy inmates mediate his dispute with the judge.
+The judge and Browne antagonize each other, but Browne reluctantly agrees group-therapy inmates can mediate his dispute with the judge.

-The judge is questioned under oath, and Steele demonstrates his wily trial skills.
-Browne knows too much about the judge's past.
-Particularly about two unsolved, cold-case childhood homicides.
-Browne directs questions to the judge about the investigations as he receives help on his phone from whom Steele says must be a prosecutor.
-Browne pivets and overwhelms the judge with questions regarding payments that land in his investment account each month after the judge recommends an inmate to a treatment program.
+The judge is harassed under oath as Steele deflects with his wily trial skills.
+Browne knows too much about unsolved, cold-case childhood homicides in the judge's neighborhood.
+Browne pursues the judge as he receives help on his phone from whom Steele says must be a prosecutor.
+Battered and worn-down, Browne then pivets and peppers the judge with questions regarding payments that land in his investment account each month after the judge recommends inmates to a treatment program.

-Panicky, the judge believes Steele is ineffective and Dog Walker might be involved in this.
-Judge Rank calls the governor again and threatens him.
-Trapped, alone and desperate, he relies on Steele to rescue him.
-Confronted by his history of debauchery and illegality, he resigns himself to becoming a reformed judge.
-In that moment the judge's career is salvaged until Celeste, a federal prosecutor, enters the courtroom, arrests him.
+Panicky, the judge believes Steele is ineffective.
+Judge Rank calls the governor and threatens him.
+Trapped, alone and desperate, he must rely on Steele to rescue him.
+Confronted by a history of debauchery and illegality, he tells Steele he'll become a reformed judge if Steele can save him from himself.
+In that moment the judge's career is salvaged until Celeste, a federal prosecutor advising Browne by phone,, enters the courtroom and arrests him.

-All is lost when Sam Buehler, a former U.S. senator, appears.
-He talks with Celeste and together they resurrect Judge Rank's career through power politics.
-Browne's expose' is cancelled, the group-therapy inmates receive a not-so-subtle threat of a life sentence if they whisper a word of this hearing and the judge now realizes who put in motion the effort to destroy him.
+All is lost until Sam Buehler, a former U.S. senator, appears.
+He and Celeste talk the same language and together they resurrect Judge Rank's career through power politics.
+Browne's expose' is cancelled, the group-therapy inmates are threatened with a life sentence if they whisper a word of the hearing and the judge learns who wants to destroy him.

 Written by: